After veteran salaries drop, baseball players want change

 Baseball Commissioner Rob Manfred maintains all teams are trying to win, though some have a longer-term vision of success.
 Boras says stripped-down rosters have been the cause of three straight years of attendance drops — to under a 30,000 average for the first time since 2003.

 “I’m not saying that every team has to serve steak, but I’ll tell you what, fans of this game love to go to the ballpark and have a good hamburger,” Boras said.
 “And that means that they know their team can beat another team every time.
-But when you walk in there and you’re serving essentially stale, less-than-quality meat, fans are going to come, and the evidence has shown they won’t.”
+But when you walk in there and you’re serving essentially stale, less-than-quality meat, fans aren’t going to come, and the evidence has shown they won’t.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports